+Bias and bad habits.
 The issue of bias in AI is well known.
-In addition to general bias (subtle or overt) that applies to almost all AI-generated outputs, such as the representation of certain groups of people, genders, etc., there are likely biases specific to AI code generation.
+In addition to general bias (subtle or overt) that affects nearly all AI-generated outputs, such as the representation of particular demographics and genders, there are also likely biases unique to AI code generation.

-2.4.1 Appropriateness for beginners.
+Appropriateness for beginners.
 Novices usually start by learning simple programming concepts and patterns, gradually building their skills.
 However, much of the vast quantity of code on which these AI models are trained was written by experienced developers.
-Therefore, we should expect that AI generated code may sometimes be too advanced or complex for novices to understand and modify.
-Recent work has shown that even the latest generative AI models continue to generate code utilizing concepts too advanced for novices or that are specifically outside the curriculum [15].
+Therefore, we should expect that AI-generated code may sometimes be too advanced or complex for novices to understand and modify.
+Recent work has shown that even the latest generative AI models generate code using concepts too advanced for novices or that are specifically outside the curriculum.15

-2.4.2 Harmful biases.
-The developers of Codex found that code generation models raise bias and representation issues - notably that Codex can generate code comments (and potentially identifier names) that reflect negative stereotypes about gender and race, and may include other denigratory outputs [5].
-Such biases are obviously problematic, especially where novices are relying on the outputs for learning purposes.
-Notably, the feature list for Amazon CodeWhisperer includes capabilities to remove harmful biases from generated code.
-Some recent work (from competitor Microsoft) has expressed doubt about the reliability of this feature [33].
+Harmful biases.
+The developers of Codex found that code-generation models raise bias and representation issues-notably that Codex can generate code comments (and potentially identifier names) that reflect negative stereotypes about gender and race, and may include other denigratory outputs.5 Such biases are obviously problematic, especially where novices are relying on the outputs for learning purposes.
+Notably, the feature list for Amazon CodeWhisperer includes capabilities to remove harmful biases from generated code.^j Some recent work (from competitor Microsoft) has expressed doubt about the reliability of this feature.33 encryption and SQL injection.27 Perhaps even more disturbing, the novice programmers in this study who had access to an AI code-generating tool were more likely to believe they had written secure code.

-2.4.3 Security.
-Unsurprisingly, AI-generated code can be insecure [25], and human oversight is required for the safe use of AI code generation systems [5].
-However, novice programmers lack the knowledge to provide this oversight.
-Perry et al. recently examined whether novices using AI code generation tools wrote more secure code, finding that novices consistently wrote insecure code with specific vulnerabilities in string encryption and SQL injection [27].
-Perhaps even more disturbing, novice programmers in their study who had access to an AI code generating tool were more likely to believe they had written secure code.
 This reveals a pressing need for increased student and educator awareness around the limitations of current models for generating secure code.

+Security.
+Unsurprisingly, AI-generated code can be insecure,25 and human oversight is required for the safe use of AI code-generation systems.5 However, novice programmers lack the knowledge to provide this oversight.
+A recent exploration of novices using AI code-generation tools found they consistently wrote insecure code with specific vulnerabilities in string